Four Swanton-area residents released on bond after charged with entering Capitol on Jan. 6

 Ms. Wilson posted a video to her Facebook page on Sept.
 23, stating, "This is MY PRESIDENT and he is legendary!!!"
 She also posed for a photo in front of a Trump 2020 flag last summer and posted a photo in October, 2012, that someone put an Obama sign in her yard.
 She stated she "made a few changes to it hope everyone likes it," with a spray-painted cross through it, according to public posts on her page.

-According to the affidavit, a source told the FBI that Ms. Wilson and her son were in the Capitol on Jan.
-6 and an online tip was submitted for Mr. Burress and Ms. Pettit, according to a federal complaint.
+Gregory Van Gunten, an attorney representing Gene Wilson, Jr., in a divorce proceeding and child custody case with Ms. Wilson, briefly commented on Friday about Ms. Wilson's political views.

-The arrest warrant was signed by a federal magistrate in Cleveland on Wednesday but sealed until the arrests were made.
+"It became apparent in the course of the litigation that Jodi had certain political points of view that aligned her with QAnon," Mr. Van Gunten told The Blade.

-The FBI is seeking the public's assistance in identifying any other individuals who unlawfully made entry into the U.S. Capitol and who may involvement in other criminal violations on Jan.
+The FBI is seeking the public's assistance in identifying any other individuals who unlawfully made entry into the Capitol and who may have been involved in other criminal violations Jan.
 6. Those with information are encouraged to call 1-800-225-5324 or online at tips.fbi.gov.

 Blade staff writer Tom Troy contributed to this report.